ilastik/ilastik.github.io/documentation/nn/nn.md

 ---
 # Neural Network Classification

-This workflow allows one to execute (run inference) for pre-trained convolutional neural networks (CNNs) on the data loaded into ilastik.
+This workflow allows one to execute (run inference for) pre-trained convolutional neural networks (CNNs) on the data loaded into ilastik.

 ## Prerequisites: Running locally or remotely

 Unlike other ilastik workflows, the Neural Network workflow provides the possibility to run the computations on a different machine (presumably, on a remote machine with GPUs).
-If you only want to run locally, on the CPUs or GPUs of the machine were ilastik is installed, you don't need anything else, just skip to the next section.
+If you only want to run locally, on the CPUs or GPUs of the machine where ilastik is installed, you don't need anything else, just skip to the next section.

 If you want to execute the neural network predictions on a different machine, you need to install a special back-end called TikTorch (for ilastik+PyTorch).
 You have to install it on the server where you have the GPUs or ask your IT or facility administrators to install it for you.